ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 Try the following options to resolve this issue:
 - Execute your pipelines using a private worker running on your own cluster.
 - Upgrade your trial account to a [Pay-As-You-Go](/docs/account?topic=account-accounts) account with a Lite plan.

+## Why does my pipeline fail to trigger for pull request events from forked repositories?
+{: #troubleshoot-fork-event}
+{: troubleshoot}

+Pipelines by default do not respond to pull request events from forked repositories {: tsSymptoms}

+This behavior is by design to prevent inadvertent execution of pipelines.
+{: tsCauses}

+To enable pipelines to execute on events from forked repositories do the following:

+Tekton Pipelines: On the git trigger panel, enable the `Include pull request events from forks` toggle Classic Pipelines: On the Input tab of the stage configuration, enable the `Include pull request events from forks` toggle